 Hera was the sister and wife of Zeus, and thus, the Queen.
 Hera was the goddess of marriage, children, and the home.
 Hera was extremely jealous and she could be very mean.

 Poseidon, the lord of the sea, was the brother of Zeus.
 Poseidon was very powerful.
-He could raise his hand and a new island would appear!
+He had a very stormy personality.
 The Greeks were terrified of Poseidon, especially the Greeks who lived along the coast.
 Here's a myth about the great god, Poseidon: Perseus, Andromeda, and the sea god, Poseidon

 Ares, Zeus' son, was the god of war.
 He was tall and handsome but cruel and vain.

 Hermes was Zeus' son and the messenger of the gods.
-Things were always going on in the Greek mythical world.
 The job of messenger to the gods allowed Hermes to have the inside scoop on just about everything.
 There was a warmth about Hermes.
 The other gods trusted him.
 It is no wonder that there are probably more myths that include Hermes than any other god.

 Apollo was Zeus' son and god of the sun, light and music.
 Come meet Apollo's Oracle at Delphi.
 Learn what happened when Apollo fell in love with Cassandra.
 Discover how Apollo got his lyre.
 Find out what happened when someone chose Pan's reed flute over Apollo's lyre!